centrahq/api-documentation/user/pages/05.plugins/01.adyen/docs.md

 ### Set up

-**You need to contact Adyen Support at `support@adyen.com` to make sure they have activated Adyen Checkout for your Merchant Account before you begin.**
+[notice-box=info]You need to contact Adyen Support at `support@adyen.com` to make sure they have activated Adyen Checkout for your Merchant Account before you begin.[/notice-box]

 To validate that you are able to use the Adyen Checkout, look at your user called `ws@Company.[YourCompanyAccount]` and make sure that this role is enabled: